Southern Charm's Thomas Ravenel Arrested for Assault and Battery

 Thomas Ravenel has been arrested.

 The Southern Charm alum was booked around 10 a.m.
-Tuesday morning in Charleston County, S.C. on charges of alleged assault and battery second degree, according to inmate records.
+Tuesday morning in Charleston County, S.C. on charges of alleged assault and battery second degree, according to the Charleston County Sheriff's Office inmate records.

 While the circumstances surrounding his arrest are unclear, the 56-year-old reality star is currently in custody, the Charleston County Sheriff's Office confirmed to E!
 News.